fvialibre/dockerized_edia/README.md

 ## Option A: Via local app/
 $ ./build_image.sh <docker_image_name>

-## Option B: Downloading the latest image from Docker Hub (coming soon)
+## Option B: Downloading the latest image from Docker Hub
-$ sudo docker pull fvialibre/edia:latest
+$ sudo docker pull fvialibre/edia:tool

 # --- 5.
 Run the docker image ---
 # Create a new <container_name> and run it.
 The EDIA tool will be available at the address http://localhost:<host_port> in few minutes.